It’s about doing what matters most.

 Conclusion

 Your home can be a place where God’s presence is felt.
 Where peace rests and where joy grows.
 A place where your children learn to hear God for themselves.
-Don’t worry about gong from 0 to 10, just start small and simple.
+Don’t worry about going from 0 to 10, just start small and simple.
 The key is to start.
 Today.

 And watch God transform your home from the inside out.